SvenVw/fdm/.changeset/tiny-hornets-teach.md

 "@svenvw/fdm-app": patch
 ---

-Fixes that files are removed for upload box when another (new) shapefile is selected to be uploaded
+Fixes to keep files in the upload box when selecting another (new) shapefile to upload